doogyb/Ledger.io/README.md

-# revolut-listener
+# Ledger.io

-revolut-listener is intended to be a simple app which listens to the notifications the [Revolut](www.revolut.com) app makes when using it to purchase products.
-The aim of this app is to replace the original functionality offered by Revolut which tracked your spending and notified how much you had spend in a given day, and how much you had left to spend in a given budget period.
+Ledger.io is intended to be a simple app which listens to the notifications made by apps such as [Revolut](www.revolut.com) and [Google Pay](www.pay.google.com) when they are used to purchase products.
+The aim of this app is to aggregate the output of these apps to track your spending and notify you of how much you spend in a given day and how much you have left to spend in a given budget period.

 ## Built With